xtdb-labs/learn-crux-datalog-today/master.md

 * Collection: `[name ...]`
 * Relation: `[[title rating]]`

 One thing to be aware of is that transformation functions can't be nested.
-You can't write
+For example, you can't write:

     [(f (g x)) a]

-instead, you must bind intermediate results in temporary logic variables
+Instead, you must bind intermediate results in temporary logic variables:

     [(g x) t]
     [(f t) a]